cdsap/Bagan/README.md

 ### Provisioning
 In this phase, Bagan will execute the command included in the mode selected.
-For `gcloud` and `standalone`, modes it will be executed in the host machine.
+For `gcloud` and `standalone` modes, it will be executed in the host machine.
 For `gcloud_docker` will be executed in a docker image(cdsap/bagan-init).
 Kubectl and Helm will be configured.
 Depending on the command selected, different actions will be handle.
 Check commands section.